 Other Questions People Ask

-The ideal time to start training your puppy is around 8-10 weeks old, when their brain is still developing and they are most receptive to learning.
-Beginning early helps establish basic commands like "sit," "stay," and "come," which lay the foundation for more advanced training later.
-Starting at this age also aids in socialization and behavior shaping.
-Consistent, gentle training during this period sets your puppy up for success as they grow.
+You should start training your puppy around 8-10 weeks old, as this is when their brains are still developing and they are most receptive to learning.
+Early training helps establish basic commands like "sit," "stay," and "come," which lay the foundation for more advanced skills later.
+Beginning at this age also helps prevent behavioral issues and builds a strong bond between you and your puppy.